Chapel participates in active shooter exercise on JBLE

 |0

-This work, Chapel participates in active shooter exercise on JBLE [Image 6 of 6], by SrA Kelsea Jade Caballero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chapel participates in active shooter exercise on JBLE, by SrA Kelsea Jade Caballero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT